The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 In parallel to the graph case, we say that a harmonic morphism $f:\Ga_1\to \Ga_2$ of tropical curves is \emph{free} if $d_f(x)=1$ for all $x\in \Ga_1$ (equivalently, if it is a covering isometry), \emph{dilated} if it is not free, and a \emph{double cover} if it has global degree 2.

 We note that an arbitrary harmonic morphism $f:(G_1,\ell_1)\to (G_2,\ell_2)$ of metric graphs can be augmented to a harmonic morphism of smooth tropical curves in the following way.
 For each univalent vertex $v_2\in V(G_2)$, attach a compact infinite ray $l$ to $v_2$, then for each $v_1\in f^{-1}(v_2)$ attach $d_f(v_1)$ compact infinite rays to $v_1$ and map them with degree $1$ to $l$.
+From now on we will always assume that harmonic morphisms are in fact harmonic morphisms between smooth tropical curves.

 \begin{remark} A tropical curve $\Ga$ arising as the tropicalization of an algebraic curve naturally comes with a \emph{vertex weight function}, recording the genera of the irreducible components of the special fiber.
 These vertex weights appear to play no role in the tropical $n$-gonal construction, and we do not consider them. \end{remark}